Benjamin O. Jimerson-Phillips: Biography

 Jimerson-Philips is the son of Jessie Jimerson-Phillips and Bishop James Olgethorpe Patterson, Sr. He attended Sabarbaro Elementary School (now known as Arthur Ashe School), in Chicago.
 Raised by his mother Jessie, he was exposed early on to the Christian church and strong religious values.
 He has a B.A. and Ph.D from Next Dimension University.
 Jimerson-Philips has three daughters.

 He and Charles Allen produced a record titled "Undercover Lover" under the stage names "Captain Fantastic" and "Starr Fleet", first independently released on Right Note Records, then re-released in 2020 by Light in The Attic Records.
-Jimerson-Philips and Allen produced other records, including the 1988 release "Playmate" by Kimmi Kim, and the 1989 release of "Undercover Lover" on the I'm Out for Love album by Revea.
+Jimerson-Philips and Allen produced other records, including the 1988 release "Playmate" by Kimmi Kim, and the 1989 release of "Undercover Lover" on the I'm Out 4 Love album by Revea.

 Jimerson-Philips has produced nine motion pictures.
 He worked on the 2005 biopic Resurrection: The J.R.
 Richard Story.
 He was involved in other media projects, including the comedy Player’s School, the reality series The House of Divas, and the war film Camp Logan.

 Jimerson-Phillips was commissioned as a "Goodwill Ambassador" by Arkansas governors Jim Guy Tucker and Mike Huckabee.
 In early 2000, he ran for City Council of Little Rock, refusing to accept donations.
 In 2005, he was appointed as a "Colonel" on the Staff of New Mexico Governor Bill Richardson.
 He traveled with and represented Denise Matthews, also known as Vanity.
 He was honored in Special California State Senate Resolution #728 in 1991 and Resolution #1729 in 2006.